interest-protocol/dinero-markets-old/README.md

 # :seedling: Welcome to Interest Protocol! :seedling:

-Interest Protocol is a decentralised protocol designed to provide money markets to all asset classes including NFTs, interest-bearing tokens and liquidity-provider tokens with high security.
+Interest Protocol is a decentralized protocol designed to provide money markets to all asset classes including NFTs, interest-bearing tokens, and liquidity-provider tokens with high security.

 ## :money_with_wings: Features :money_with_wings: